huggingface/huggingface_hub/docs/adding-a-library.md

 We believe the Hub is a step in the correct direction for several reasons.
 It offers:

 - Free model hosting for libraries and their users.
-Custom plans exist for users wishing to keep their models  private but keep the ease of use.
 - Built-in file versioning, even with very large files, thanks to a git-based approach.
 - Hosted inference API for all models publicly available.
 - In-browser widgets to play with the uploaded models (you can read more about the widgets [here](/docs#whats-a-widget)).